-The incidence of clients' receipt of income and benefits from federal and state programs indicates some engagement with institutional support systems by the majority of clients at enrollment.56 Across the sample, 45 percent (n = 36) of clients received Supplemental Security Income (SSI) at enrollment and 23 percent (n = 18) received Social Security Disability Income (SSDI).57 Only one client was reported as having earned income at enrollment.
+The incidence of clients' receipt of income and benefits from federal and state programs indicates some engagement with institutional support systems by the majority of clients at enrollment.
+Security Income (SSI) at enrollment and 23 percent (n = 18) received Social Security Disability Income (SSDI).
+Only one client was reported as having earned income at enrollment.
 However, the differences between categories of income are so narrow that it is impossible to draw any significant conclusions.